 - 100g ground almonds

-- Half a teaspoon almond essence
+- ½ teaspoon of almond essence

 - 50g flaked almonds